Overview

 What is the eviction policy?

-Docker container caches are stored on a single sticky disk at the organization level and is automatically evicted after 7 days of inactivity.
-Each time a workflow uses a cached container, the “last used” timestamp is updated.
-As long as your workflows use the cached containers at least once within a 7-day window, they will remain available.
+Docker container caches are stored on a single sticky disk at the organization level and are automatically evicted after 7 days of inactivity.
+Each time a workflow uses a cached container, the “last used” timestamp resets.
+As long as your workflows use the cached containers at least once within 7 days, they stay available.